 Stock is MtM on a daily basis – this is disclosed as a true and fair override in the plc accounts.

 Note: If a company holds large stocks, for example 40% of the total market stock, then the company enjoys a monopoly position and can affect market price.
-Therefore the LME price should not be used.
+Therefore the LME price should not be used, however management argue that it is appropriate as all stock is hedged.
 As at 30 September 1999 MGL held in excess of 40% of Copper A and 30% of aluminium.

 Financing repos

 For most repos, stock is given for the third party as collateral for the deal.
 All rights and obligations are retained by MGL, but in the event of default by MGL, the counterparty is entitled to keep the stock.
-The interest expense plus the forward profit or loss should be reflected in the profit and loss account.
+The interest expense plus the forward profit or loss is reflected in the profit and loss account.

 Counterparties tend to be Al Rajhi, AIG, Barclays, Cargill, Netaxis bank, Banque Nationale de Paris, and Fendrake.